-You can be granted the following protections in an ex parte order of protection:
+You can be granted the following protections in an ex parte order for protection:

-- Ordering the abuser not to abuse you or your minor children;
+- that the abuser not abuse you or your minor children;

-- Ordering the abuser not to contact you, either in person, by telephone, mail, email or other electronic devices, or through another person (a “third party”);
+- that the abuser not contact you, either in person, by telephone, mail, email or other electronic devices, or through another person (a “third party”);

-- Ordering that any insurance coverage currently available to you remain unchanged (in other words, if you get health insurance through the abuser’s work, s/he won’t be able to remove you from the insurance plan);
+- that any insurance coverage currently available to you remain unchanged – for example, if you get health insurance through the abuser’s work, s/he won’t be able to remove you from the insurance plan;

 If you get an order for protection that is issued after the respondent/abuser is given notice and the chance to appear in court at a hearing, you can get the following protections as part of a full order of protection:

-- Ordering all of the ex parte protections listed above;
+- all of the ex parte protections listed above; and

-- Provide counseling or other social services for you and the respondent (if you are married or if you have minor children together);
+- counseling or other social services for you and the respondent if you are married or if you have minor children together;

-- Order the abuser to participate in treatment or counseling services;
+- an order for the abuser to participate in treatment or counseling services;

-- Award you temporary use and possession of property that you share with the abuser, such as a car;
+- temporary use and possession of property that you share with the abuser, such as a car;

-- Order neither party to sell, damage or get rid of property, or to use it as the basis for a loan;
+- an order that neither party sell, damage, or get rid of property, or use it as the basis for a loan;

-- Order the abuser to pay restitution to you (i.e., to compensate you for your medical bills and/or lost income as a result of the abuse);
+- restitution paid to you from the abuser to compensate you for your medical bills and/or lost income as a result of the abuse, for example;

-- Order the abuser to not possess firearms for the time that the order is in effect; Note: The judge is supposed to include this prohibition against possessing firearms in all situations where the order:
+- an order that the abuser not possess firearms for the time that the order is in effect; Note: The judge is supposed to include this prohibition against possessing firearms in all situations where the order:

-- includes a finding (the judge’s determination) that the abuser represents a credible threat to your physical safety or prohibits the abuser party from using, attempting to use, or threatening to use physical force against you; and
+- includes a determination (“finding”) that the abuser represents a credible threat to your physical safety or prohibits the abuser from using, attempting to use, or threatening to use physical force against you; and

-- Order any other relief that is necessary to protect you and your children, including ordering the sheriff or other law enforcement to act in a certain way (for example, to accompany you to the home to get your belongings).2
+- an order for any other relief that is necessary to protect you and your children, including ordering the sheriff or other law enforcement to act in a certain way – for example, to accompany you to the home to get your belongings.2